 Collaboration/Networking – Activities related to building coalitions or collaborative partnerships designed to expand the participation of individuals with significant disabilities in services, programs, activities, resources and facilities.

-RSA has chosen to highlight the five activity types listed above.
+ILA has chosen to highlight the five activity types listed above.
 However, respondents are expected to include all community activities in which they participated during the reporting year.
 Therefore, respondents should identify any additional types of activities related to the disability issue areas identified in column 1.
 A sample table is provided below.

-Column 3 (Entity) – Specify whether the DSU, the SILC and/or a center was the primary entity involved in the activity.
+Column 3 (Entity) – Specify whether the DSE, the SILC and/or a center was the primary entity involved in the activity.
 More than one primary entity may be specified, if appropriate.
-(Entities with a secondary or supportive role may be included in Subpart IV, Section A, item 2) A sample table is provided below.
+(Entities with a secondary or supportive role may be included in Subpart IV, Section A, item 2.)
+A sample table is provided below.

-Column 4 (Number of Hours) – Report the number of hours spent by DSU staff, SILC members/staff or CIL board members or staff on each activity.
+Column 4 (Number of Hours) – Report the number of hours spent by DSE staff, SILC members/staff or CIL board members or staff on each activity.
 Please round to nearest whole hour.
 A sample table is provided below.

 The number of hours of community activities must be reported, not the number of hours times the number of participants.
 For example: If one CIL staff member gives a one-hour presentation to an audience of 50 people, one hour of community service would be counted, not 50 hours.
 Conversely, if three CIL staff persons each gave a one-hour presentation at the same event, three hours of community service would be counted.